Real People Stories –Blair

 But I have symptoms…

 Oral symptoms could be their separate post, but don’t forget that you can have a cold, flu or Covid – just because you got sick after having sex doesn’t mean it’s related to any STD.
-Oral HPV infections are, again, mostly asymptomatic, as tests have shown.
+Oral infections are, again, mostly asymptomatic, as research have shown.

 Always see a doctor if you notice something going on with your body.
-Still, you also don’t need to obsess over the symptoms being caused by HPV, especially if they have arisen within a few days of an encounter you already feel weird about.
+Still, you also don’t need to obsess over the symptoms being caused by the virus, especially if they have arisen within a few days of an encounter you already feel weird about.

 I’m sure I have oral c.